VRClassNUAC14/NAUC_VR_Class/README.md

 Have the students furnish the living room with prefabs in Assets/_Course Library/_Prefabs

-## Session 3: Living Room 2: Import Assets Into The Living Room
+## Lesson 3: Living Room 2: Import Assets Into The Living Room
 Student's continue to build our their living rooms.
 They now download assets form the Unity Asset Store* and import them into the project.

 https://youtu.be/m0IanoBHJuc

-## Session 5: Coding
+## Lesson 5: Coding
 Students will review two scripts and write thier own.
 The result is a button that makes an explosion.
 Please review this video prio to the class:

 https://www.youtube.com/watch?v=5WWv2AALDEw